INFORMSJoC/2023.0162/data/README.md

 cons_hs006 = [{'func':eq1_hs006, 'type':'eq', 'prop':'non-convex'}]
 ```

-This part defines the constraint.
+This part defines the constraints.
 First, we define a function in Sympy format.
 Then, all constraints are stored in a list in the cons object.
 Note that type defines whether we have an equality ('eq') or an inequality ('ineq') constraint, where the latter always assume
 a <=-type of inequality.
 Further note that 'prop' allows to define if a constraint is convex or non-convex (or unknown).
 This is relevant for the OBBT where convexity can be exploited, but not relevant for the actual branch-and-bound method.